 We recognize the role our stores play in providing products to our customers and licensed businesses.
 We also recognize the role we play in providing needed income for our employees.
 The health and well-being of our valued customers and employees is our priority.

-Will ABC’s central office or regional enforcement offices close?
+Will ABC’s central office, warehouse or regional enforcement offices close?

 Will there be any delays or changes to regulations that will affect current licensees or license applicants?

 We understand that this pandemic will greatly affect our licensed establishments and the service industry as a whole.
 We are doing what we can to provide guidance and relief from regulatory challenges where possible.
-Licensees are encouraged to check ABC’s COVID-19 page for current information about modified regulations that will go into effect as a result of COVID-19.
+Licensees are encouraged to check ABC’s COVID-19 Licensee Resources page for current information about modified regulations that are in effect as a result of COVID-19.
 This information will be updated as modifications are added.
 Individuals and businesses applying for banquet licenses are strongly encouraged to complete the application online to expedite timely processing.

 Will there be any delays or changes to ABC violation hearings?

-Will ABC cancel on-site RSVP and MART trainings for licensees?
+Are on-site RSVP and MART trainings for licensees cancelled?